 For databases with hundreds or thousands of simultaneous users, it's expected that organizations will acquire FileMaker Server or FileMaker Server Advanced in addition to FileMaker Pro (FileMaker Pro is required in order to run FileMaker Server).
 If your membership-based organization has thousands of members and hundreds of local branches all entering information about new members at the same times each day, acquiring FileMaker Server in addition to FileMaker Pro will suit your needs better than FileMaker Pro alone.
 The standard version of FileMaker Server 11 allows up to 250 simultaneous client connections, while FileMaker Server Advanced databases are limited only by the underlying hardware and operating system.
 In addition to handling heavier workloads, FileMaker's server products have features that allow easier integration with other remote applications and databases.
 Authentication, backup, and encryption features also distinguish FileMaker's two server products from the Pro applications.
 FileMaker also provides a page comparing the features of FileMaker Server and Server Advanced.

-FileMaker Pro and FileMaker Server: Features
+FileMaker Pro and FileMaker Server Features Comparison

 ||Up to 9 users